Skip to main content

 async def stream_query(async_query_agent: AsyncQueryAgent):

-async for output in async_query_agent.stream(
+async for output in async_query_agent.ask_stream(

 "What are the top 5 products sold in the last 30 days?",